 Portals for translators

 There are numerous translation portals on the web that help translators to collaborate with agencies and clients.
 Some of the more useful ones are listed here.
 They vary widely in the features that they provide, such as assistance with terminology, agency ratings, information about average rates per word or hour, and even website hosting.
 The cost of membership also varies, but in many cases basic features are available at no cost with registration.
 The ‘DA’ listed for portals is the ‘Domain Authority’, which gives a rough indication of the importance of the website.
 See also the artech blog review.
-Please click on translations conferences for a list of those taking place in 2018.

 - proz.com One of the best translation portals for translators and agencies.
 Many useful features for professional translators including options for terminology look-up, ability to ask colleagues for help with difficult terms, invoicing facility, some information on rates etc. It also has a mentoring scheme and a rudimentary system for certification.
 The Wikipedia advertorial for ProZ reports over 720,000 registered users as of September 2014 (DA68).